PREVENTION OF POLLUTION

 Emissions Reduction Technologies

 Mazda pays attention to global movements toward tighter control of exhaust emissions and fuel economy, market expansion due to rapidly growing emerging countries, and depletion of scarce resources.
-The Company has developed its unique high-performance, three-way catalytic converters and soot (particulate matter) oxidation catalyst, which it uses to reduce the use of precious metals and help to clean exhaust gases.
+The Company has developed its unique high-performance, three-way catalytic converters and soot (particulate matter) oxidation catalysts, which it uses to reduce the use of precious metals and help to clean exhaust gases.

 Latest Emissions Reduction Technologies

-■Gasoline engines
+Gasoline engines

-Mazda uses a system based on a three-way catalytic converter to clean emissions from both its conventional 2.5-liter straight-4-cylinder engine and its 3.3-liter straight-6-cylinder gasoline turbo engine.
+Mazda uses a system based on a three-way catalytic converter to clean emissions from both its conventional 2.5-liter straight-4-cylinder engines and its 3.3-liter straight-6-cylinder gasoline turbo engines.
 Combined with improved fuel control technologies that increase the speed at which the catalyst activates after starting or restarting the engine, this system enables Mazda to clear the strict emissions regulations of different countries and regions, including the super-ultra-low-emission vehicle 30 (SULEV30) regulations of the United States.

-■Diesel engines
+Diesel engines

-To clean emissions from its 3.3-liter straight-6-cylinder diesel turbo engine, Mazda uses a system based on oxidation catalysts that also utilizes ceramic filters able to catch, collect, and clean soot.
-Making use of a proprietary distribution-controlled partially premixed compression ignition (DCPCI) technology developed in pursuit of ideal combustion conditions, as well as larger displacement, this affordable system does not require a nitrogen oxide (NOx) purification catalyst to achieve clean emissions that easily clear Japan’s Real Driving Emission (RDE) regulations.
+To clean emissions from its 3.3-liter straight-6-cylinder diesel turbo engines, Mazda uses a system based on oxidation catalysts that also utilizes ceramic filters able to catch, collect, and clean soot.
+Making use of a proprietary distribution-controlled partially premixed compression ignition (DCPCI) technology developed in pursuit of ideal combustion conditions, as well as larger displacement, this simple and affordable system does not require a nitrogen oxide (NOx) purification catalyst to achieve clean emissions that easily clear Japan's Real Driving Emission (RDE) regulations.

-Proper Management of Chemical Substances and Heavy Metals
+Proper Management of Chemical Substances

-Collection and Management of Automotive Parts Materials
+Collection and Management of Chemical Substance Information

-• The data gathered through the IMDS is used to calculate the Company’s vehicle recycling rate and to comply with various regulatory regimes for chemical materials, such as Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) in Europe.
+• The chemical substance information gathered through the international material data system is used to calculate the Company's vehicle recycling rate and to comply with various regulatory regimes for chemical materials, such as Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) in Europe.

 Reduction of VOCs in Vehicle Cabins

-■ In new models, starting with the Demio launched in 2007 (named the Mazda2 overseas at time of launch in 2007), Mazda is reducing VOCs in the main materials used in the cabin, such as plastics, paints, and adhesives, thereby conforming with the indoor aerial concentration guidelines established by Japan’s Ministry of Health, Labour and Welfare.
-(The CX-60, introduced in FY March 2023, followed the same guidelines.)
+To maintain a comfortable cabin environment, Mazda is committed to reducing the use of volatile organic compounds (VOCs) such as formaldehyde, toluene, and xylene, which have been implicated as possible causes of sick building syndrome.
+In new models, starting with the Demio launched in 2007 (named the Mazda2 overseas at time of launch in 2007), Mazda is reducing VOCs in the main materials used in the cabin, such as plastics, paints, and adhesives, thereby conforming with the indoor aerial concentration guidelines established by Japan's Ministry of Health, Labour and Welfare.

-As part of its efforts to reduce use of VOCs, Mazda has developed and subsequently introduced low-VOC paints for use with the Three Layer Wet Paint System, the standard process at major plants in Japan and overseas, and with the Aqua-Tech Paint System that delivers world-leading environmental performance.
+Mazda has developed and subsequently introduced low-VOC paints for use with the Three Layer Wet Paint System, the standard process at major plants in Japan and overseas, and with the Aqua-Tech Paint System that delivers world-leading environmental performance.
 We have also implemented measures to achieve improved efficiency in thinner recovery for cleaning.

-【Statistics from FY March 2024】
+【Statistics from FY March 2025】

-Environmental data(VOC waste emissions)
+Environmental data (VOC waste emissions)

 Reduction of Emissions of PRTR-Listed Substances

-【Statistics from FY March 2024】
+【Statistics from FY March 2025】

-Environmental data(Emissions of PRTR-listed substances)
+Environmental data (Emissions of PRTR-listed substances)

 * Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof